 Shop around for electricity and gas plans from NSW energy providers.
 Learn what to look for and how to save.

 In New South Wales there are 3 electricity distributors that maintain electricity grids in different parts of the state.
 Over 20 retail providers sell electricity from these grids to consumers.
 There are 6 gas distributors, and 10 retail suppliers that sell gas.

-Energy customers in NSW are offered energy rebates if they hold a valid concession card.
+Energy customers in NSW are entitled to rebates if they hold a valid concession card.

 Search and compare energy suppliers in NSW

 How can I switch providers?

-Energy in NSW is a free market.
-While your electricity and gas comes from the same network regardless, your choice of retail provider can make a noticeable difference to your energy bills.
+The supply of energy in NSW is a free market.
+While your electricity and gas come from the same network, your choice of retail provider can make a noticeable difference to your energy bills.
 Switching providers is fairly simple, but there are a few things to consider when comparing different plans:

 - Early termination fees.
-Some energy providers charge a fee when you terminate a contract early.
+Some energy providers charge a fee if you terminate a contract early.
 You should factor this in to your costs when comparing retailers.
 Early termination fees typically range from $40 to $100 and must be specified in your contract.

 - Tariffs.
 Always compare your current tariffs with any new plan you're interested in.
 Note which tariffs are fixed and which are variable.

 - Cooling-off periods.
 Check if a provider's energy plan comes with a cooling-off period.
 Many plans, by law, must have a 10-day cooling-off period that allows you to cancel a plan free of charge.

 - Contract terms.
-When looking at a new energy plan, check the contract terms carefully.
-Some providers will automatically roll over your contract when it expires, which can be convenient, but may come with different costs.
+Pay close attention to the contract terms.
+Some providers will automatically roll over your contract when it expires, which can be convenient, but may come with additional costs.

 Will electricity prices increase in NSW this year?